OpenFunction/OpenFunction/README.md

 #### Function

-The goal of Function is to control the lifecycle management from user code to the final application that can respond to events through a single profile.
+The goal of `Function` is to control the lifecycle management from user code to the final application that can respond to events through a single profile.

-Function will manage and coordinate Builder and Serving resources to handle the details of the process.
+`Function` manages and coordinates `Builder` and `Serving` resources to handle the details of the process.

 #### Builder

-The goal of Builder is to compile the user's function source code into an application image that can be run in a cloud-native environment.
+The goal of `Builder` is to compile the user's function source code into an application image.

 It will fetch the code from the code repository, build the application image locally and publish it to the container image repository.